Skip to content

 Fleet: A220 vs A319/A320/A321

-Breeze’s all-Airbus fleet centered on the A220-300 is meaningfully more comfortable than Spirit’s standard A320 family.
+Breeze’s fleet, centered on the Airbus A220-300, is meaningfully more comfortable than Spirit’s standard A320 family.
 The A220 has wider seats, larger windows, quieter cabins, and the highest passenger satisfaction ratings of any narrowbody.

 The Airbus A220-300 (formerly Bombardier CSeries) is the newest single-aisle narrowbody in commercial service.
-The 2-3 economy configuration provides 18.6-inch seat width versus 17.2 inches on a standard A320 economy seat.
+The 2-3 economy configuration provides 18.6-inch (47 cm) seat width versus 17.2 inches (44 cm) on a standard A320 economy seat.
 Windows are 13 percent larger.
 Overhead bins are sized for full carry-on bags without rotation.
 The Pratt & Whitney PW1500G geared turbofan engines run noticeably quieter than the A320neo or 737 MAX equivalents.
-Breeze flies the A220-300 on most transcon and longer Florida routes; the older Embraer E190/E195 fleet handles some shorter point-to-point service.
+Breeze flies the A220-300 across most of its network.
+It has retired its Embraer E195s and operates a small number of older Embraer E190s while it finishes transitioning to an Airbus fleet, a phase-out the airline has targeted for mid-2026.

-Spirit operates 200+ Airbus A319/A320/A321 aircraft, all in dense ULCC configurations with 28-inch seat pitch (the tightest in US commercial aviation).
-The Big Front Seat in the forward cabin (2-2 configuration, 36-inch pitch, 22-inch width) is the standout exception and is included in Spirit First fares.
-Standard Spirit economy is functional but unforgiving on flights over 3 hours.
+Spirit operated 200+ Airbus A319/A320/A321 aircraft, all in dense ULCC configurations with 28-inch (71 cm) seat pitch (the tightest in US commercial aviation).
+The Big Front Seat in the forward cabin (2-2 configuration, 36-inch (91 cm) pitch, 22-inch (56 cm) width) was the standout exception and was included in Spirit First fares.
+Standard Spirit economy was functional but unforgiving on flights over 3 hours.

 For a 5-hour transcon flight, the A220-300 in Breeze economy is a substantially better experience than the A320 in Spirit economy.
 For a 90-minute Florida hop, the differences matter less.